A climate controlled basement storage room

 In the case of an outdoor epoxy bar top, constructing an overhang or some other kind of cover to mitigate direct sun exposure is a good way to preserve the aesthetic lifetime of the epoxy.

-Note, however, that this concern is most noticeable with clear epoxy over a light colored substrate, as well as opaque epoxy that has been given a white colorant.
+Note, however, that this concern is most noticeable with clear epoxy over a light colored substrate, as well as opaque epoxy that has been dyed with white colorant.

-If your epoxy has been tinted by any of our pigment additives, you may never notice any yellowing, as pigment colors will shift very little if at all over time and are stronger sources of color compared to the natural yellowing.
+If your epoxy has been tinted by any of our epoxy colorants, you may never even notice any yellowing, as these colorants are potent and will shift very little—if at all—over time and are deeper sources of color compared to the natural yellowing.

 Following these guidelines will help give your epoxy in any state its longest possible lifespan.